-FIGURE 1 A suggested diagnostic and early management strategy for patients with HIGH (\geq 90%) pretest probability of TTP.
+FIGURE 1 A suggested diagnostic and early management strategy for patients with HIGH (≥90%) pretest probability of TTP.
 Pretest probability of TTP should be determined based on clinical parameters (eg, PLASMIC score or French score).
 If the pretest probability of TTP is high, start TPE and corticosteroids, and collect plasma samples for ADAMTS13 testing (eg, ADAMTS13 activity and inhibitors, anti-ADAMTS13 IgG) before therapy.
 Consider caplacizumab if ADAMTS13 test results are expected within 72 hours; if ADAMTS13 test results are not available, do not start caplacizumab; if ADAMTS13 <10 IU/dL (or 10% of normal), continue caplacizumab and rituximab.
-If ADAMTS13 is \geq 20 IU/dL (or 20% of normal), clinical judgment is required for continuing therapies or seeking other alternative diagnoses (All are conditional recommendations in the setting of low certainty of evidence).
+If ADAMTS13 is ≥20 IU/dL (or 20% of normal), consider stop caplacizumab and seek other diagnoses.
+However, if ADAMTS13 activity is in borderline (10-20 IU/dL or 10%-20% of normal), clinical judgment is required for continuing therapies or seeking other alternative diagnoses (All are conditional recommendations in the setting of low certainty of evidence).
 Here "treatment" includes caplacizumab and other therapies (eg, TPE and steroids)